Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The Ideal Pinterest Pin

-Pinterest is different than most every other site on the web.
-Instead of working best with landscape orientation photos, it's a vertical image site.
-All of the photos that show on Pinterest have a maximum width of 735 pixels, after you click on the image.
+Pinterest is different than almost every other site on the web.
+Instead of working best with landscape orientation photos, it’s a vertical image site.
+All of the photos show on Pinterest have a maximum width of 735 pixels, after you click on the image.
 While showing in the main view, your images are only 238 pixels wide.

 If you’re uploading a landscape photo that is only 238 pixels wide, it’s probably going to be 158 pixels tall, give or take a pixel.